-The general rule is that in an unbundling transaction the unbundled shares take on the same date of acquisition as the unbundling company shares [section 46(3)(a)(ii)].
+The general rule is that in an unbundling transaction the unbundled shares take on the same date of acquisition as the shares in the unbundling company [section 46(3)(a)(ii)].
 However, this rule does not apply to the unbundled shares for the purposes of section 9C.
 Instead, they will for that purpose be regarded as having been acquired on the date of unbundling.
-This rule prevents an unbundling company (whose shares had been held for at least three years) from acquiring trading stock, transferring it into a subsidiary, and then unbundling that subsidiary.
-Had section 46(3)(a)(ii) not been amended to exclude section 9C, the shares in the unbundled subsidiary would have been deemed to have been acquired on the same date as the unbundling company shares, thus allowing the shares in the unbundled subsidiary to immediately be disposed of on capital account even though the assets represented by those shares comprise trading stock.
+This rule prevents an unbundling company (the shares of which had been held for at least three years) from acquiring trading stock, transferring it into a subsidiary, and then unbundling that subsidiary.
+Had section 46(3)(a)(ii) not been amended to exclude section 9C, the shares in the unbundled subsidiary would have been deemed to have been acquired on the same date as the shares in the unbundling company, thus allowing the shares in the unbundled subsidiary to immediately be disposed of on capital account even though the assets represented by those shares comprise trading stock.